Jip-Hop/sedunlocksrv-pba/DEPLOYMENT-WORKFLOW.md

 - No password needs to be provided on the command line
 - **Ed25519 keys only** — ECDSA keys are not supported
 - Certificate paths must be accessible to the script (usually on target host's filesystem)
+- `--tls-server-name` is required for deploy.sh custom-certificate builds and must match a DNS/IP SAN or CN on the certificate.
+Add `--tls-ca-cert=/path/to/ca.pem` if the SSH UI should trust an internal/private CA chain.

 ### Step 7a: Dry-Run (Safe Testing)